Tbrennan6/IcelandicNow/docs/05_step_into_grammar/04_cases_usages.md

 Example 1: Ég kasta **bolta**. - (I throw a ball.)\
 Example 2: Hann hjálpar **mömmu**. - (He helps mom.)

-But, its main usage is as indirect objects of verbs.
+But its main usage is as indirect objects of verbs.
 Indirect objects come after verbs but before the direct objects.
+Indirect objects typically show to who or for who the verb is undertaken.

 Example 1: Ég gef **mömmu** köku. - (You give mom cake.)\
 Example 2: Hann gef **Sigga** penna. - (He gives Siggi a pen.)

 ## Genitive
 The genitive case is not often used as a direct or indirect object.
-Its usages will be described further in subsequent lessons.
+Its usages will be described further in later lessons.

 Example: Ég sanka **pabba**. - (I miss dad.)